eruizc-dev/homelab/README.md

  - NAS: Open Media Vault 6
  - Container: Docker (check services in [docker-compose.yml](docker-compose.yml))

+## TODO:

 ## Installation guide:

+This is a rough guide on how to initially configure the sever.
+Security and specifics are not covered so instructions on groups, users, volumes and other are not provided.

 ### Open Media Vaul